milselarch/trie_rcv/README.md

 The `elimination_strategy` setting handles which candidates to eliminate each round.
-Technically the RCV algorithm specification doesn't state what to do in the situation that there are multiple candidates who all have the same, lowest number of votes in some round during RCV - `EliminationStrategies::ElimnateAll`, `EliminationStrategies::DowdallScoring`, and `EliminationStrategies::RankedPairs` offer different ways to resolve that edge case.
+Technically the RCV algorithm specification doesn't state what to do in the situation that there are multiple candidates who all have the same, lowest number of votes in some round during RCV - `EliminationStrategies::EliminateAll`, `EliminationStrategies::DowdallScoring`, and `EliminationStrategies::RankedPairs` offer different ways to resolve that edge case.

-1. `EliminationStrategies::ElimnateAll`
+1. `EliminationStrategies::EliminateAll`
 Removes all candidates with the lowest number of votes each round.
 2. `EliminationStrategies::DowdallScoring` (default)
 Among multiple candidates with the lowest number of votes each round,